Koenkk/zigbee2mqtt.io/information/raspiZero_cc2530.md

-# Connection CC2530 to a Raspberry PI Zero
+# Connecting CC2530 to a Raspberry PI (Zero)

-CC2530 can be connected to a Raspberry PI Zero via GPIO Pins - no USB2FTDI is needed.
+CC2530 can be connected to a Raspberry PI (Zero) via GPIO Pins - no USB2FTDI is needed.

 ### The use of UART by the installed Linux has to be disabled: